AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 ##### Enable

-To enable this set `--env SANDBOXED_COMPILES='true' --privileged` when creating the container
+To enable this set `--env SANDBOXED_COMPILES='true' --privileged` when creating the container.

+You will also need to set `--privileged` flag to `true` for the sharelatex container.

 Once the docker container is running it will take **10-15 minutes for compiles to work** while secure version of texlive is installed in the background